maxuanquang/SfmLearner-Redesign/README.md

 ### What has been done

-* Train disparity network, pose network, mask network, optical flow network easily with different architectures, different losses and different strategies.
+* Train disparity network, pose network easily with different architectures, different losses and different strategies.

 ## Preparing training data
 Preparation is roughly the same command as in the original code.